 Keywords: career-ending injury, college athletics, sport administration, sport retirement

 Rohrs, Kaitin, "THE ROLE OF NCAA DIVISION I UNIVERSITY ATHLETIC DEPARTMENTS IN THE TRANSITION OF THEIR CAREER-ENDING INJURED ATHLETES OUT OF SPORTS" (2015).
-Masters of Education in Human Movement Sport and Leisure Studies, Masters Projects.
+Masters of Education in Human Movement Sport and Leisure Studies Graduate Projects.
 23.